trongnhanv/hl-assignment/frontend/README.md

 The evaluation form for a coder is as below:
 ```
-Name:
+Name: Nhan Vo
-Date of Evaluation:
+Date of Evaluation: 19/05/2022

-Completeness of project (%):
+Completeness of project (%): 100%
 Bonus completeness (%):
 Overall Grade: